Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Introduction

-\begin{enumerate}[label=(\roman*)] \item A head-to-head statistical evaluation of parametric regressors: MLR and its regularized variants, conjugate BLR, and a physics-guided second-order polynomial applied only to continuous drivers; under temporally blocked leakage safe $k$-fold cross-validation.
-The second-order polynomial achieved the best bias-variance trade-off, reducing the root mean square error (RMSE) from $ 8.07$ to $7.09\,\mathrm{dB}$ and increasing the coefficient of determination ($R^2$) from $0.817$ to $ 0.859$ (Table~\ref{tab: perf_comparison}). \item An explicit, heteroscedasticity-robust ANOVA (\textit{Type}~II and III) with nested partial-$F$ tests that quantify predictor relevance.
-Relative to a structure-only baseline (log-distance and multi-wall), adding environment-aware covariates and the signal-to-noise ratio (SNR) reduces unexplained variance by $45.6\%$; all main effects are statistically significant with coherent effect sizes (Section~\ref{sec:anova}, Table~\ref{tab:mlr_significance}). \item A robust residual (shadow-fading) characterization based on out-of-fold errors: GOF criteria (AIC, BIC, KS test) and residual diagnostics (Q--Q plots) favor a compact $3$-component GMM over Normal, Student’s $t$, Skew--Normal, or Cauchy.
-KDE and groupwise dispersion tests corroborate a sharp core with a light, broad tail (Table~\ref{tab:distfits}). \item A practical, quantile-based fade-margin recipe prescribed as the $(1-p)$ percentile of cross-validated residuals, with bias-corrected and accelerated (BCa) moving-block bootstrap uncertainty and held-out validation.
-At $p=1\%$ ($99\%$ PDR), the polynomial mean requires $25.73\,\mathrm{dB}$ versus $27.74$ to $27.91\,\mathrm{dB}$ for linear baselines, about a $2\,\mathrm{dB}$ saving at fixed reliability (Table~\ref{tab:fm_calibration}, Fig.~\ref{fig:pdr_vs_fm}). \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item A head-to-head statistical evaluation of physically grounded parametric regressors using time-blocked $5$-fold cross-validation, including regularized linear MLR, conjugate BLR with shrinkage priors, and regularized selective second-order MLR.
+The best second-order model reduced the root mean square error (RMSE) from $8.23$ to $7.38\,\mathrm{dB}$ and increased $R^2$ from $0.81$ to $0.84$ (Table~\ref{tab:perf_comparison}). \item Explicit, heteroskedasticity-robust \textit{Type}~II/III ANOVA with nested partial-$F$ tests that quantify predictor relevance.
+Relative to a structure-only baseline, adding environment-aware covariates and SNR reduces unexplained variance by $44\%$ (Section~\ref{sec:anova}, Table~\ref{tab:mlr_significance}). \item A residual (shadow-fading) characterization from OOF errors.
+Goodness-of-fit criteria and diagnostics favor a $3$-component Gaussian mixture model (GMM) over single-component baselines.
+KDE and groupwise dispersion tests confirm a sharp core with a light, broad tail (Table~\ref{tab:distfits}). \item A quantile-based fade margin rule, $\widehat{M}_{\mathrm{F}}(p)=Q_{1-p}(r)$, with $p$ as the target outage probability, with bias-corrected and accelerated (BCa) moving-block bootstrap uncertainty and held-out validation.
+At $p=1\%$, the selective polynomial mean requires $25.73\,\mathrm{dB}$ versus $27.79$ to $28.05\,\mathrm{dB}$ for linear baselines ($\gtrsim 2.2\,\mathrm{dB}$ lower; Eq.~\eqref{eq:fmp}, Table~\ref{tab:fm_calibration}, Fig.~\ref{fig:rho_vs_fm}). \end{enumerate}